Crazy Rich Asians: Theatrical

 In China, Crazy Rich Asians was met a tepid reception among viewers despite initial high expectations from Warner Bros.
 Pictures.
 Multiple possible reasons were cited for its failure to resonate with Chinese moviegoers.
 The film's discussion of excessive wealth felt off-putting to audiences due to the start of an economic slowdown, and the film has been compared to the Chinese film Tiny Times by some media in China, and the themes of ethnic and cultural identity were unrelatable and possibly bothersome to viewers.
+As Ying Zhu puts it, "“The caricature of the nouveau riche as rude and tasteless might actually be an insult to the Chinese who have yet to have the time to accumulate wealth the old-fashioned way—by inheriting it.
+It would take generations for the crude and boorish new money to evolve into pompous and arrogant old money, however “dignified” such might be.
+Indeed “the newly minted rich” has become a euphemism in the West in recent years for people from mainland China who line up at luxury boutiques and spend large."
 Unlike in the film's country of origin, the United States, an all-Asian cast was not considered novel in China, and the film lacked Chinese stars, other than Michelle Yeoh and Lisa Lu.
 The delayed release of about three-and-a-half months was also said to have hurt ticket sales, as much of the film's potential audience had pirated it or viewed it overseas.
 Even with its lackluster reception, a Chinese theatrical release was deemed important by producers, as China Rich Girlfriend, the second film in the series, was planned to be partially filmed in Shanghai, potentially as a Chinese co-production.